 Another metalworking operation that generates smoke and fume is the thermal cutting processes of plasma and laser cutting tables.
-Remote central dust collection systems with exhaust duct and spark arrestor are applied to plasma and laser cutting tables because of the micron size and loading of the particulate.
-The dust collector would be a cartridge type with nanofiber filter media with a flame-retardant treatment.
+Remote central dust collection systems with exhaust duct and spark arrestors are applied to plasma and laser cutting tables because of the quantity of micron-sized particulate.
+The dust collector is typically a cartridge type with nanofiber filter media with a flame-retardant treatment.

 What are the hazards of thermal cutting smoke and fume?